Overheard at World Agri-Tech – 11 talking points for the sector to ponder

 Venture capital funds usually have a lifespan of around 10 years.
 Given the timelines in ag, some doubt if this provides the time to deploy the capital and make a return.

-By way of example, the agtech investment community “can’t do anything” without farmers and landowners, said Eduardo Mufarej, co-chief investment officer and head of natural climate solutions at the investor Just Climate.
+By way of example, the agtech investment community “can’t do anything” without farmers and landowners, said Eduardo Mufarej, co-chief investment officer at the investor Just Climate.
 “Sometimes I think we disregard this element and think adoption is easy.”

 Time to rethink the model?